brooklynrail/brooklynrail-platform/content/people/wes-lang.md

   totems of the American West, and painters and sculptors from middle of last century such as Twombly, Guston, Kline, Mitchell, and Bacon dovetailing on up to the more contemporary such as Basquiat, Kippenberger, and Mike Kelley.
-In 2014, Lang made his institutional debut with "The Studio" @ aRoS Aarhus Museum of Art.
+In 2014, Lang made his institutional debut with \"The Studio\" @ aRoS Aarhus Museum of Art.
 His pieces are included in many notable international collections including MOMA and Murderme and is represented worldwide by Almine Rech.
 Lang currently lives and works in Los Angeles.